 As you can imagine, things don’t go according to plan.

 In attempting to flee, Dani’s boat is hijacked and boarded by the country’s dictator El Presidente, Antón Castillo (Giancarlo Esposito).

-Castillo, who is attempting to instil his beliefs on his son, Diego, has been met by nothing but resistance.
+Castillo, who is attempting to instil his beliefs in his son, Diego, has been met by nothing but resistance.
 So much so that Diego is attempting, himself, to flee the country.
 This crossing of paths with Castillo sets in motion a chain of events for Dani, who has, in a way, been forced to become a guerrilla, having landed on one of the Yaran islands after the boat they were travelling was shot up and left to sink.
-The guerrillas are lead by Clara Garcia, from the resistance group, Libertad.
+The guerrillas are led by Clara Garcia, from the resistance group, Libertad.

 50 years ago, Yara was a peaceful nation, living in a prosperous age for its inhabitants.
 All that changed with a revolution occurred, as revolutionaries attempted to overthrow the government.
 As a result of this, Castillo’s own father, president at the time, was executed.
-The country fell into decline shortly thereafter, and once Castillo was elected president on the promise of returning to those glory days 50 years ago, he clamped down anyone who attempted to speak out against his methods.
+The country fell into decline shortly thereafter, and once Castillo was elected president on the promise of returning to those glory days 50 years ago, he clamped down on anyone who attempted to speak out against his methods.
 These people would be rounded up into forced labour on the plantations, another course of major dissent amongst most Yarans.

 Yara is loosely based on mid-1900s Cuba.
 So much is based on the region, including the culture, the music, the dialogue and right down to the marshy landscape.
 The Ubisoft team spoke to former guerrillas and their descendants to understand the true nature of living in such an environment and political nuance.